lynzrand/mihari/README.md

 # Mihari & Mahiro Themes

-**THIS IS JUST A PREVIEW VERSION, COLORS COULD CHANGE IN THE FUTURE**

 Mihari and Mahiro are dark and light VSCode themes.
 Both themes fearture a medium contrast and friendly colors.
 Borders of UI elements are by default invisible.